MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

     [v1_enum]
     typedef enum COREWEBVIEW2_CONTEXT_MENU_ITEM_KIND
     {
-        /// Specifies a normal menu item kind.
+        /// Specifies a command menu item kind.
-        COREWEBVIEW2_CONTEXT_MENU_ITEM_KIND_NORMAL,
+        COREWEBVIEW2_CONTEXT_MENU_ITEM_KIND_COMMAND,

-        /// Specifies a checkbox menu item kind. `ContextMenuItem` objects of this kind
+        /// Specifies a check box menu item kind. `ContextMenuItem` objects of this kind
-        /// will need the `IsChecked` property to determine current state of the checkbox.
+        /// will need the `IsChecked` property to determine current state of the check box.
-        COREWEBVIEW2_CONTEXT_MENU_ITEM_KIND_CHECKBOX,
+        COREWEBVIEW2_CONTEXT_MENU_ITEM_KIND_CHECK_BOX,

         /// Specifies a radio button menu item kind. `ContextMenuItem` objects of this kind
         /// will need the `IsChecked` property to determine current state of the radio button.